Xbow System Lectures

 Part 3: Ancient History

-Dr. Angle's students, Begg and Tweed, stopped doing what they had been taught and followed the teachings of Calvin Case.
-Dr. Tweed was able to control the torque of the upper incisors as he retracted them to reduce the overjet in Class II's.
-He was also able to level the Curve of Spee with full-size rectangular archwires and Class II elastics to erupt the lower posterior teeth.
-When you just looked at the model's Tweed was able to make a Class II case look like an ideal Class I skeletal-dental, complete with upright incisors.
-In 1930 Dr. Broadbent invented the cephalometer, which allowed Tweed to measure the inclination of the incisors and compare his results to untreated Class I dental-skeletal patients.
+When you look at the model, Tweed can make a Class II case look like an ideal Class I skeletal dental, complete with upright incisors.
+In 1930, Dr. Broadbent invented the cephalometer, which allowed Tweed to measure the inclination of the incisors and compare his results to those of untreated Class I dental-skeletal patients.
 This led to the Tweed Triangle and the goal of treating an upright lower incisor.
-Tweed was known for saying, "Put your plaster on the table," but it was the cephalometric measurements that gave scientific support to the upright lower incisor.
+Tweed was known for saying, “Put your plaster on the table,” but the cephalometric measurements gave scientific support to the upright lower incisor.

-It wasn't until 1956 that Tweeds results were studied closely by Drs.
+It wasn’t until 1956 that Tweeds’ results were studied closely by Drs.
 Stoner and Lindquist at Indiana University.
-Their study "Consecutive Cases Treated by Dr. Charles Tweed" was published in the Angle Orthodontist.
+Their study “Consecutive Cases Treated by Dr. Charles Tweed” was published in the Angle Orthodontist.

+It looked at the claim that Tweed mechanics resulted in improved facial esthetics.
+The main finding was that overjet reduction was almost all by upper incisor retraction.
 I met Dr. Lindquist while I attended Indiana University.
 He was the first orthodontist that I heard warn of over-extracting.
-He said that serial extracting was a "self-fulfilling prophecy" in that extracting primary canines increased the odds that first bicuspids would need to be extracted.
-He advised to only extract lower primary canines if the lateral incisors were impacted or blocked out.
+He said that serial extracting was a “self-fulfilling prophecy” in that extracting primary canines increased the odds that first bicuspids would need to be extracted.
+He advised only extracting lower primary canines if the lateral incisors were impacted or blocked.

 Crossbow's Competition and Dealing With Side Effects